dairiki/lektor-limit-dependencies/README.md

 true that all pages need to be rebuilt for *any* edit of any post.
-Unfortunately, Lektor’s dependency tracking system is not elaborate enough to be able to express details about *how* pages are dependendent on other pages; it only records that they *are* dependent, so Lektor has no option but to rebuild everything.
+Unfortunately, Lektor’s dependency tracking system is not elaborate enough to be able to express details about *how* pages are dependent on other pages; it only records that they *are* dependent, so Lektor has no option but to rebuild everything.

 ### A Solution?

 This plugin introduces a Jinja filter, `limit_dependencies`.
-It expects, as input, a Lektor query instance.
+It expects, as input, a Lektor [query][] instance.
 It iterates through the input query, and returns a new query instance which will yield the same results.
-While it is doing its iteration, it, essentially, monkey-patches Lektor’s dependency tracking machinery to prevent it from recording any dependencies.
+While it is doing its iteration, it — essentially — monkey-patches Lektor’s dependency tracking machinery to prevent it from recording any dependencies.

 At the end, `limit_dependencies` records one dependency on a [virtual source object][virtual] which depends only on the sequence of the identities of the records in the query result.
 (Lektor provides a means by which virtual source objects can report checksums.
-If they do, the dependency tracking mechanism records those checksums, and will trigger a rebuild should the checksum change.  `Limit_dependencies` generates a virtual source object whose checksum depends on the sequence identities in the query result.)
+The dependency tracking mechanism records those checksums, and will trigger a rebuild should the checksum change.  `Limit_dependencies` generates a virtual source object whose checksum depends on the sequence of identities in the query result.)

 In the above example, this is exactly what we want.
 We only want to trigger a rebuild if the order or composition of the most-recent three